d12frosted/elpa-mirror/gnu/bbdb-readme.txt

-Copyright (C) 2010-2022 Free Software Foundation, Inc.
+Copyright (C) 2010-2023 Free Software Foundation, Inc.
 See the end of the file for license conditions.

 BBDB is the Insidious Big Brother Database for GNU Emacs.
 It provides an address book for email and snail mail addresses, phone numbers and the like.
-It can be linked with various Emacs mail clients (Message and Mail mode, Rmail, Gnus, MH-E, Mu4e, VM, and Wanderlust).
+It can be linked with various Emacs mail clients (Message and Mail mode, Rmail, Gnus, MH-E, Mu4e, VM, Notmuch, and Wanderlust).
 BBDB is fully customizable.

 BBDB is available at
 http://elpa.gnu.org/packages/bbdb.html